Chapter 6

 belong to Him.

-2. The second meaning of being “saved” refers to
+2. The second meaning of being “saved” refers

-being changed into His image.
+are being changed into His image.
 We call this process

 "sanctification," or discipleship, or growing in Godliness, or